England Football Online

 Age Youngest Opposition Captain

-Olphie Stanfield, when he was only 5 days into his twentieth year, led his Ireland side out against England on 2 March 1889.
+Olphie Stanfield, when he was only five days into his twentieth year, led his Ireland side out against England on 2 March 1889.

-Andreas Ivanschitz was 20 years and 325 days old when he captained Austria against England on 4 September 2005, making him the youngest post-war opposition captain.
+Andreas Ivanschitz was 20 years and 325 days old when he captained Austria against England on 4 September 2004.

 Age Oldest Captain

-Alexander Morten was 41 years and 114 days old when he captained England in their first ever home game, at the Surrey Cricket Ground, The Oval, Kennington against Scotland on 8 March 1873.
+Alexander Morten was 41 or 42 years when he captained England in their first ever home game, at the Surrey Cricket Ground, The Oval, Kennington against Scotland on 8 March 1873.

 Age Oldest Post-War Captain